Ichirō Hatoyama's Residence, Hatoyama Hall, in Otowa

 Ichirō Hatoyama suffered a cerebral infarction (stroke) in 1951, which left him partially paralyzed.

 Despite this physical challenge, he made a remarkable political comeback.
-As leader of the Japan Democratic Party (DLP), he was appointed Prime Minister in 1954, and the following year played a key role in the formation of the Liberal Democratic Party (LDP), of which he became its first president and prime minister in 1955.
+As leader of the Japan Democratic Party (DLP), he was appointed Prime Minister in 1954, and the following year played a key role in the formation of the Liberal Democratic Party (LDP), of which he became the first president and prime minister in 1955.
 His condition required him to use a cane and adjust his lifestyle to manage the aftereffects of the stroke during his time in office.

 In October 1956, he restored diplomatic ties with the Soviet Union, which was his last significant achievement before he left office at the end of that same year.